Aliasing users

 Client-side SDKs

 This feature is no longer supported or required in any client-side SDKs.
-To learn more, read the custom contexts migration guides for client-side SDKs.
+To learn more, read Best practices for upgrading users to contexts, and consult the custom contexts migration guide for each client-side SDK.

 Older versions of these SDKs still support aliasing.
 Details for these older versions are included below.